 For a small percentage of parents, that hope and excitement ends in devastating loss.
 The statistics are:

-These look small statistics, but when you are on the wrong end of that number, it is shattering.
+These look like small statistics, but when you are on the wrong end of that number, it is shattering.
 For those of you for whom this is a brutal reality, there is nothing any of us can do that can make it better, because only having a live baby will do that, but there are many ways you can be supported in your loss.

 Often the level and depth of your loss is misunderstood, particularly when your friends and family have not seen the baby, it is almost ‘out of sight out of mind’ ‘how can you miss a baby you barely knew?’
 This is absolutely not the case, nor can the level of the loss be determined by the gestational age of the baby when it died.
 It is the emotional investment in the pregnancy that will predict the level of the loss, and for most parents it is unquantifiable.
 It feels like their present and their future has been snatched away from them, it is utterly shattering, and their trust in life is ruptured.
 It is crucial that the parents and those around them acknowledge this loss, a simple “I am so sorry” is a good beginning.
-Giving the baby a name is an important acknowledgement too.
+Giving the baby a name is an important acknowledgment too.

 Focus for your Grief

 When a baby dies you may have very few memories, so the hardest and most crucial task of grieving, which is facing the reality of your loss, is made harder.
 How you adjust to this new reality, that you absolutely don’t want to be true, is by allowing yourself to experience the pain of your loss.
-Having a focus for your grief, helps with this; so a memory box with momentos of your baby, photographs, foot and hand prints, and locks of hair all help you to remember the baby who has died.
+Having a focus for your grief, helps with this; so a memory box with mementos of your baby, photographs, foot and handprints, and locks of hair all help you to remember the baby who has died.
 As you do this, you experience the pain of grief, and incrementally adjust to this new reality.
 With all psychological aspects, this is a process over time, and something you can allow yourself to move in and out of.

 Grief feels like you are going mad, but let yourself know it is not the case.
 It is normal to have extreme feelings, images, urges, thoughts.
 You may also feel numb, and worry that is abnormal, it isn’t.
 Grief is a small word that describes a deeply complex painful process and the important thing, I know I’m saying it again, is to find ways to support yourself in it.
 You cannot escape it.